zhengjie2002/tp/docs/DeveloperGuide.md

 - **Command**: An abstract class that defines the structure for all command classes.
 It includes an abstract `execute()` method that must be implemented by all subclasses.
-- **ENUM: SettingType**: An enumeration that defines different settings types that can be modified by the setting commands.
+- **ENUM: SettingType**: An enumeration that defines different setting types that can be modified by the setting commands.
 - **ENUM: CaseListingMode**: An enumeration that defines different modes for listing cases, such as by date or by status.